nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: And I pray that you, being rooted and established in love, may have power,
+  text: May our Lord Jesus Christ Himself and God our Father, who loved us and by
-    together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
+    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 14th February 2021
+subtitle: Sunday worship - 21st February 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!